ec0lint/ec0lint/README.md

 `npm init @ec0lint/config`

-Create a .ec0lint-stylerc.json configuration file in the root of your project with the following content:
+Create a `.ec0lint-stylerc.json` configuration file in the root of your project with the following content:

 `{ "extends": "ec0lint-style-config-recommended" } `

-Split your terminal and run:

-`npx ec0lint-style "**/*.css" npx ec0lint .`

-(b) If your code contains LESS, SASS/SCSS files
+## (b) If your code contains LESS, SASS/SCSS files

 `npm i ec0lint ec0lint-style ec0lint-style-config-recommended-scss`